ijsilver/osfall2021/doc/Project0.md

 ## Introduction
 This assignment will help you setup your kernel development environment.
 This project includes building kernel image from source code and Installing Qemu.
 After this project, you have setup all the necessary tools for the upcoming projects.

 This is an individual project.
-You have to take a screenshot of terminal when you are able to run your emulator.
-Send the screenshot to the TA via email ([os-tas@dcslab.snu.ac.kr](mailto:os-tas%40dcslab.snu.ac.kr)) before the deadline.
+You have to take a screenshots of terminal of the appropriate steps it took to run your emulator.
+Send the screenshots via etl before the deadline.
-The screenshot should look like:
+The final screenshot should look like:

 ![qemu start](/doc/output_qemu.PNG)

 ## Your Device

-This year we will not distribute any  Raspberry pi devices but due to some device malfunctioning last year.
+This year we will not distribute any  Raspberry pi devices due to some device malfunctioning last year.
 We will emulate the whole environnement instead.
 In this project we will guide you step by step on how to do that.